transcelerate/ddf-home/CaT_home.md

 <details>
 <summary>Click for more details</summary>
 <p></p>
-The DDF Connectathon is a cross-industry event.
-Participants from sponsor companies, life science technology solution vendors, CROs, and other stakeholders are welcome to participate.
+The DDF Connectathon was a cross-industry event.
+Participants from sponsor companies, life science technology solution vendors, CROs, and other stakeholders were welcomed to participate.
 <p></p>
 <u>Benefits of Participating</u>
 <p></p>
-By participating in the DDF Connectathon, you will benefit by:
+By participating in the DDF Connectathon, benefits included:
 <p></p>
 - actively demonstrating and watching others demonstrate connectivity and interoperability with stakeholder solutions
 <p></p>